MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-account-protection.md

     - **Environment** – Select the production endpoint.
     - **Authentication method** – Select whether a certificate or a secret (password protected) is used for authentication.

-        - If you select **Certificate**, select **Choose file** to upload the public key.
+      - Select **Certificate**, and then select **Choose file** to upload the public key.
 When you acquire tokens, you will need the matching private key.

-        - If you select **Secret**, a password is generated for you after the app is created.
+      - Select **Secret** to automatically generate a password after the application has been created.

 4. When you've finished filling in the fields, select **Create application**.